eigerco/pallet-move/doc/tech_guide.md

 It will start the `node-template` on the local interface.
 You can change the default behavior by passing your command when running the docker image.
 All available options are in the [node template](https://docs.substrate.io/reference/command-line-tools/node-template/) documentation.

+The node gets compiled without any additional features set in this docker image.

 ## Update Standard Libraries